Nonlinear Rayleigh-Taylor instability of the viscous surface wave in an infinitely deep ocean: Introduction

+That means, we construct initial data of small size $\delta$, giving rise to a solution defined up to some time $T^\delta$, and which at that time has $L^2$-norm bounded from below by a fixed constant (independent of $\delta$).
+We refer to Section \ref{SectMainResults} for the precise statement of our main theorems and describe here our strategy of the proof.

+The first step in our proof is to construct a solution of the linearization at this stationary solution of the nonlinear equations satisfied by $(\rho, u,p, \theta)$.
+We want this solution of the linearized equations \eqref{EqLinearized} to have growing normal modes and we look for it schematically as $U(t,x)=e^{\lambda t}V(x)$, where $\lambda$ is positive.
+The profile $V$ is taken as an oscillatory function of the horizontal variables $(x_1,x_2)$, with mode $\vk=(k_1,k_2)$, the $x_3$-dependence being given in terms of unknown functions of $(\vk, x_3)$.
+Then $U$ is a solution of the linearized equations if some function $x_3 \to \phi(\vk,x_3)$ (from which $U$ maybe reconstructed) solves a fourth order ODE on the half line $\R_-= (-\infty, 0)$, depending on $\vk$ and $\lambda$.
+Our first theorem asserts that one may find \textit{infinitely many} solutions to that ODE and thus get \textit{infinitely many} normal mode solutions of the linearized equations.
+The line of investigation is the same as in \cite{LN20}, where the case of a viscous nonhomogeneous incompressible fluid in the whole space has been treated.

-The spectral analysis allows us to study fully nonlinear perturbation equations \eqref{EqPertur}.
-To prove the nonlinear instability, we follow the procedure: \begin{enumerate} \item[Step 1.] establish some \textit{a priori} energy estimates to the nonlinear equations,
+The second part of the paper is to devoted to the proof of nonlinear instability.
+The spectral analysis allows us to study the fully nonlinear perturbation equations \eqref{EqPertur}.
+To this purpose, we follow the same procedure as in \cite{Tai22} for RT problem in an infinite strip with Navier-slip boundary conditions, \begin{enumerate} \item[Step 1.] establish some \textit{a priori} energy estimates to the nonlinear equations,

 \item[Step 2.] formulate a linear combination of normal modes to the linearized equations \eqref{EqLinearized} to set its value at initial time $t=0$ of size $0<\delta \ll 1$ as an initial datum to the nonlinear perturbation equations,